 The Sponsor.
 Claymore Securities, Inc. specializes in the creation, development and distribution of investment solutions for advisors and their valued clients.
 Claymore Securities, Inc. was created as Ranson & Associates, Inc., in 1995 and is the successor sponsor to unit investment trusts formerly sponsored by EVEREN Unit Investment Trusts, a service of EVEREN Securities, Inc. Claymore Securities, Inc. is also the sponsor and successor sponsor of Series of Ranson Unit Investment Trusts and The Kansas Tax-Exempt Trust and Multi-State Series of The Ranson Municipal Trust.
 On October 29, 2001, Ranson & Associates, Inc. was acquired by Claymore Group LLC.
 The sale to Claymore Group LLC was financed by a loan from The Bank of New York, the trustee.
-In November 2001, the sponsor changed its name from Ranson & Associates, Inc. to Claymore Securities, Inc. Claymore Securities, Inc. has been active in public and corporate finance and has sold bonds and unit investment trusts and maintained secondary market activities relating thereto.
-At present, Claymore Securities, Inc. which is a member of the National Association of Securities Dealers, Inc., is the sponsor to each of the above-named unit investment trusts.
+In November 2001, the sponsor changed its name from Ranson & Associates, Inc. to Claymore Securities, Inc. Claymore Securities, Inc. has been active in public and corporate finance, has underwritten closed-end funds and has sold bonds, mutual funds, closed-end funds, exchange-traded funds, structured products and unit investment trusts and maintained secondary market activities relating thereto.
+At present, Claymore Securities, Inc. which is a member of the National Association of Securities Dealers, Inc., is the sponsor to each of the abovenamed unit investment trusts.
 The sponsor's offices are located at 2455 Corporate West Drive, Lisle, Illinois 60532 and at 101 W. Elm Street, Suite 310, Conshohokon, Pennsylvania 19428.